salesforce-ux/blender/README.md

 ---------------- suffix: (default: none) suffix for renaming related to size (e.g. @2x)

 ---------------- sizeDirectory: (default: none) e.g. mdpi

-***

-iconTypes: [ { name, unitSize, longestDimension, src, *suffix } ]

--------- name: e.g. utility

--------- unitSize: base output size for this type of icon

--------- longestDimension: max. dimension of the icon

--------- src: source directory for this type of icon

--------- suffix: (default: none) suffix related to icon type, will be added to output names

 ## License